abstractmachine/head-machine-learning-gpt-2/README.md

 # Talking To Robots

 ## Training a GPT-2 bot
-A tutorial checklist for installing, training, and using gpt-2
+This is a tutorial/checklist for installing, training, and using [GPT-2](https://en.wikipedia.org/wiki/GPT-2).

 ## History
 What is it?